peter36/pygame-class/lesson5/lesson4-notes.md

-# Lesson 3: Build a Tic-Tac-Toe Game
+# Lesson 4: Add Some Intelligence to The Game

 ## Add some intelligence